Quasi-alternating surgeries: Formal L-space surgeries

-That is $p_1/q_1$ has continued fraction of length $\ell'<\ell$ and so we may conclude that $K(p_1/q_1)$ is a formal L-space.
-If $a_\ell >2$, then the inductive hypothesis implies that $K(p_1/q_1)$ is a formal L-space.
-In either case we may deduce that $K(p/q)$ is also a formal L-space. \end{proof}

-\begin{cor} For positive torus knots the set of formal L-space surgeries agrees with the set of quasi-alternating surgeries given in Theorem~\ref{cor:formal_torus}. \end{cor}
+The fact that a Seifert fibered space is a formal L-space if and only if it is the double branched cover of a quasi alternating link \cite{Is18} implies that for torus knots the set of formal L-space slopes coincides exactly with the set of quasi-alternating slopes. \begin{cor} For positive torus knots the set of formal L-space surgeries agrees with the set of quasi-alternating surgeries given in Theorem~\ref{thm:torus_knotsQA}. \end{cor}

 \begin{proof} Surgery on a torus knot is a Seifert fibered space over $S^2$ (including the possibility of a lens space) or a connected sum of two lens spaces.
-In his classification of quasi-alternating Montesinos knots, Issa showed that a Seifert fibered space over $S^2$ is a formal L-space if and only if it is the double branched cover of a quasi-alternating link \cite{Is18}. \end{proof}
+From Theorem~\ref{thm:Moser} it follows that $T_{a,b}(p/q)$ is a connected sum of two lens spaces if and only if $p/q=ab$ which is by Theorem~\ref{thm:torus_knotsQA} a quasi-alternating slope and thus also a formal L-space slope.
+In his classification of quasi-alternating Montesinos knots, Issa showed that a Seifert fibered space over $S^2$ is a formal L-space if and only if it is the double branched cover of a quasi-alternating link \cite{Is18}. \end{proof} Finally we check that every non-trivial L-space knot has L-space surgery slopes that are not formal L-space surgeries. \begin{prop} Let $K$ be a non-trivial knot and $r>0$ be a formal L-space surgery.
+Then